 The Way runs parallel to railway line as far as Pontecabras, where it heads off in a northerly direction until it reaches the church and rectory at Santa María de Alba.
 Leaving behind us the chapel dedicated to San Caetano, we go deep into the thick woods of Reiriz and Lombo da Maceira.
 From San Mauro the route heads towards the village of Ponte Balbón, which boasts two interesting stone crosses, one next to the manor house known as Casa de Amonisa.
 On the shaft of the other, St James the Pilgrim shows travellers which direction to take.
 From Ponte Balbón we make for the shrine dedicated to Santa Lucía, in Amenal, before passing through Tibo, with its drinking fountain, stone cross and public washplace, after which we soon find ourselves in Caldas de Reis.

-Day 5 : Stage 4 "Caldas de Reis - Padrón" (18,6 Km).
-Accommodation in A Casa da Meixida o Casa Marcelo (as available).
+DAY 5 : Stage 4 "Caldas de Reis - Padrón" (18,6 Km).
+Accommodation in a Traditional Rural House

 The route leaves Caldas de Reis and enters the valley of the River Bermaña, surrounded by ancient woodlands, with the Romanesque church of Santa María de Vemil to one side.
 A gentle ascent brings us to Santa Mariña de Carracedo, with its monumental church, rectory and granary.
 Continuing on our way through the hamlets of Casal de Irixo and O Pino we re-enter wooded land on the slopes of Monte Albor.
 At the mill at Solleiro the route turns towards San Miguel de Valga before reaching the village of Infesta, in Pontecesures.
 As we walk along the Rúa dos Coengos we pass by the church of San Xulián de Requeixo on our way to the Roman bridge that gives its name to the town.
 Once on the other side of the river, the route runs parallel to the N-550 all the way to Padrón.